agravier/agravier.github.io/_posts/2018-05-08-AI-Grant-Project.md

 ---
 layout: post
-title: "Using CMAC and RL for dynamic balancing of a humanoid robot"
+title: "Using CMAC and RL for dynamic balancing of a humanoid robot (AI Grant submission)"
 disqus: true
 mathjax: true
 ---